Camera Controller Driver

 Kconfig Options

-• Enables the interrupt being serviced even when the cache is disabled
+• Enable the interrupt being serviced even when the cache is disabled.

-• Places all functions that used by the ISR into IRAM
+• Place all functions used by the ISR into IRAM.

-This allows the interrupt to run while the cache is disabled, but comes at the cost of increased IRAM consumption.
-So user callbacks need to notice that the code and data inside (the callback) should be IRAM-safe or DRAM-safe, when cache is disabled.
+This allows interrupts to run while the cache is disabled, but increases IRAM usage.
+Ensure that user callbacks and related code/data are IRAM-safe or DRAM-safe when the cache is disabled.

 API Reference